fetchai/docs-archived/docs/tutorials/fet1.md

 endfunction
 ```

-The above demonstrates one of the simplest possible token contracts keeping a balance associated with each address and allowing transfers from one address to the other if the address holds sufficient tokens.
+The above demonstrates one of the simplest possible token contracts, keeping a balance associated with each address and allowing transfers from one address to another as long as the source address holds sufficient tokens.

 ## Implementing allowance